eclipse-iceoryx/iceoryx/iceoryx_examples/icecrystal/Readme.md

 ## Introduction

-> This Readme.md is slightly outdated and not all functionality of the introspection is available with v1.0

 This example teaches you how to make use of the introspection for debugging purposes.
 With the introspection you can look into the machine room of RouDi.
 It shows live information about the memory usage and all registered processes.
 Additionally, it shows the publisher and subscriber ports that are created inside the shared